viamrobotics/docs/docs/appendix/try-viam/reserve-a-rover.md

 ## FAQ

 Try Viam allows you to try the Viam platform without setting up any hardware yourself.
-No matter where you are in the world you can take over and play around with a Viam Rover in our robotics lab!
+You can take over and play around with a Viam Rover in our robotics lab from anywhere in the world!

 ### How do I make a reservation to take over a Viam Rover?